JuliaVTK/WriteVTK.jl/README.md

   [VTK specification](http://www.vtk.org/VTK/img/file-formats.pdf).
   For convenience, WriteVTK includes a `VTKCellType` module that contains these definitions.
-  For example, a triangle is associated to the value `cell_type = VTKCellType.VTK_TRIANGLE`.
+  For instance, a triangle is associated to the value `cell_type = VTKCellType.VTK_TRIANGLE`.

 - `connectivity` is a vector of indices that determine the mesh points that are